nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![ClearActivityDiagram](images/ClearLocationActivityDiagram.png)

 ### Help feature
 The help feature redirects the user to StoreMando's User Guide.
-If the user is connected to a internet access, StoreMando will redirect it's User Guide through opening another browser.
+If the user is connected to an internet access, StoreMando will redirect its User Guide through opening another browser.
 Otherwise, it will have a pop out window with the User Guide link.
 This will save the user the hassle of locating the documentation. <br>
 The help command has the following format :`help`.

 :information_source: : Things to note
-- Even though the help command expects the user input to contains the `help` command keyword, it still allows users to append arguments.
+- Even though the help command expects the user input to contain the `help` command keyword, it still allows users to append arguments.
 However, the arguments will not be parsed by StoreMando.

 #### Implementation